-The next regular meeting of the Oklahoma Conservation Commission is scheduled to be held on Monday, March 1, 2021, in the Oklahoma Department of Agriculture Atrium.
+The next regular meeting of the Oklahoma Conservation Commission is scheduled to be held on Monday, April 5, 2021, at the Oklahoma Department of Agriculture Building.
 2800 N. Lincoln Blvd., Oklahoma City, Oklahoma at 9:30 a.m.
-Mr. Lam stated the next Commissioner Meeting falls on the same day as the start of the OACD State Meeting.
-Mr. Lam suggested that if the Governor signs the open meeting act legislation; the March Commission meeting could be rescheduled to earlier in the day on Monday, March 1 or if not the Commission could reschedule to the meeting to Monday, March 8.
+Mr. Lam stated the building will likely be closed and will be looking at holding meeting via Teleconference for Commissioners as well for the public.